New ‘Virtual Care Center’ Choreographs Post-Discharge Care

 Also, during the hospital stay, the VCC leader actively registers the patient for URMC’s patient portal, MyChart, showing them how to leverage it to monitor upcoming appointments, caregiver messages, and more.

-The VCC team will also: (1) work closely with social workers to pre-empt potential stumbling blocks (e.g., trouble securing transportation to and from follow-up appointments), (2) hand-select supplemental transition coaching and telehealth programs administered by Visiting Nurse Service; and (3) conduct one- and three-week-post-discharge “rounding” meetings—multidisciplinary huddles that ensure fluid, frequent communication between outpatient care managers (from the patients’ medical home) and the hospital’s cast of health care professionals.
+The VCC team (pictured at left) will also: (1) work closely with social workers to pre-empt potential stumbling blocks (e.g., trouble securing transportation to and from follow-up appointments); (2) hand-select supplemental transition coaching and telehealth programs administered by Visiting Nurse Service; and (3) conduct one- and three-week-post-discharge “rounding” meetings—multidisciplinary huddles that ensure fluid, frequent communication between outpatient care managers (from the patients’ medical home) and the hospital’s cast of health care professionals.

 Besides pulling down readmission rates—the pilot targets a 20 percent reduction over three years for the enrolled population—other objectives are embedded as well.
 These include reducing emergency department visits, observational stays, and susceptibility to poor outcomes; improving access to medications after discharge; and measurably improving patients’ engagement in and satisfaction with their own recovery experiences.